rkapl123/DBAddin/docs/DBModif.md

 You can always edit these parameters by selecting a cell in the DB Mapper area and invoking the context menu again.

-The range that is used for holding the data to be stored can be identified in three different ways:
+The range underlying the name that is used for holding the data to be stored can be constructed in three different ways:
 *   A plain address: Here the range is automatically extended by using the first column and the first row (header row), if no Auto Increment or C/U/D Flags are set.
-In this case empty primary column(s) are allowed so automatic extension won't work.
+In such a case, empty primary column(s) are allowed, so the automatic extension of rows is not done.
 *   A named offset formula (that is used to dynamically assign the data range).
 *   A data list object (especially in use for C/U/D Flags).